When to Submit an Application for Continuing Review

 - Analysis of any private, identifiable information is complete.

-Please note that it is the investigator's responsibility to watch their project in IRBNet, pay attention to any expiration notices, and know when it will expire.
+It is the principal investigator's responsibility to watch their project in IRBNet, pay attention to any expiration notices sent through IRBNet, and know when the project will expire.

-IRB approval expires within one year of the approval date.
+For most projects, IRB approval expires within one year of the approval date.
 The IRB has the authority to require continuing review for intervals less than one year, which often depend on the nature and severity of risk to participants involved in the study.
 Researchers will be informed of the project expiration date when they receive their IRB approval letter.
-To continue human subjects research beyond the expiration date, an Application for Continuing Review (and any supporting forms, such as an updated consent form) must be submitted at least two weeks prior to the expiration date.
-If expiration occurs without continuing review, the project will be closed and all contact with human subjects and their private, identifiable information must cease immediately.
+If expiration occurs prior to continuing review, the project must be closed and all contact with human subjects and analysis of their private, identifiable information must cease immediately.

-1. Click on the project you wish to submit documents for.
+1. After you have logged into your IRBNet account, click on the project you wish to submit documents for.

 2. Click "Designer" and then "Add New Document."
-Follow the prompts to add a document to a new package.
-(IRBNet will produce a new tracking number for each package you create within a project.
-For example, if your original project package tracking number is 111222-1, the next package you open will be labeled 111222-2.)
+Follow the prompts to add a document to a new package (click "Create a New Package").
+IRBNet will increase the tracking number by one for each package you create within a project.
+For example, if your original IRBNet tracking number is 111222-1, the next package you open will be labeled 111222-2.

 3. Obtain electronic signatures from the principal investigator, co-investigator(s), and research advisor(s).

 4. Click "Submit this Package" to submit your materials to the IRB.
 Please do not open a new project for continuing review or amendments.
-New projects should be opened for new research studies.
+Projects should be opened for new research studies only.